puppetlabs/puppet-docs/source/guides/language_guide.markdown

 To put a quote character or `$` in a double-quoted string where it would normally have a special meaning, precede it with an escaping `\`.
 For an actual `\`, use `\\`.

 We recommend using single quotes for all strings that do not require variable interpolation.
 Use double quotes for those strings that require variable interpolation.
+The [Style Guide](./style_guide.html#quoting) also discusses this with examples.

 ### Capitalization